 The data pipeline tool gives businesses immediate access to multiple data sources and a large data set for them to analyze.

 With this platform, businesses can load their data into the database and build pipelines, automate and transform the data to help analyze it.

 - Simplified ETL Processes: One of the key features of this platform is that it uses low-code to simplify ETL and ELT processes.

-- REST API Connector: Xplenty makes use of REST API connector to make it agile for users connecting and extracting data.
+- REST API Connector: This tool makes Integrate.io agile for users connecting and extracting data.

-- Robust Integrations: The platform offers 120+ integrations for different sources, including databases, data warehouses, BI tools, etc.
+- Robust Integrations: The platform offers 120+ integrations for different sources such as databases and BI servers

 - Dedicated and responsive customer service team

 Integrate.io doesn’t disclose pricing, but the company does offer a free 14-day trial if you request a product demo.

 - Kafka: A leading technology that streams real time data pipelines.